 Nab-paclitaxel can cause problems with your joints, such as swelling or pain.
 Your muscles may also feel weak or stiff.
 Tell your chemotherapy team if you have these side effects.
-They can give you painkillers.
-Make sure that you check your temperature before taking any painkillers.
-If you have a high temperature, tell your chemotherapy team.
+They can give you painkillers to help.
+Make sure that you check your temperature before taking any paracetamol or ibuprofen.
+If you have a high temperature, call the emergency number straight away.

 Nab-paclitaxel can cause headaches.
-Tell your chemotherapy team if you have headaches – they can give you painkillers such as paracetamol or ibuprofen.
+Tell your chemotherapy team if you have headaches.
+They can give you painkillers such as paracetamol or ibuprofen.
 Make sure that you check your temperature before taking paracetamol or ibuprofen.
 If you have a high temperature, call the emergency number straight away.

 Sore, itchy eyes

 Nab-paclitaxel can cause sore, itchy or watery eyes.
 Tell your chemotherapy team if this happens, as they may need to give you some eye drops.
-Some people get blurred vision when taking nab-paclitaxel, but this isn’t common.
+Some people get blurred vision when taking nab-paclitaxel, but this is not common.

 Nab-paclitaxel can cause changes to your nails.
 You may get ridges or lines across them or they may break more easily.
 Your chemotherapy team can give you advice on looking after your nails.
 Your nails will usually go back to normal once they grow after treatment ends.